wp-plugins/skystats/readme.txt

 = About =

-SkyStats is built with pride by [Thrive Internet Marketing] (http://thrivenetmarketing.com/).
+SkyStats is built with pride by [Thrive Internet Marketing](http://thrivenetmarketing.com/).
 Thrive is a WordPress web design and SEO agency with proven results.

 == Installation ==